- Written by Dr.Mehmet Demircioglu

 The risk is higher if you have untreated sleep apnea, unstable blood pressure, heart rhythm symptoms, recent chest pain, serious lung disease, heavy alcohol use, drug use, beta blocker or blood pressure medicine changes, or a medication list that already includes sedating drugs.
 These details do not always cancel surgery, but they change the decision.
 They can also affect whether ECG or chest imaging records before FUE need review before sedation is considered.

-Review before any sedative
+Specific details should be reviewed before any sedative

 Blood work and medical clearance are not ceremonial when sedation enters the conversation.
 With blood tests before hair transplant surgery, basic checks can reveal bleeding risk, infection concerns, or medical conditions that need clarification before the operation.
 Medication planning before surgery is also separate from comfort and belongs in a proper medication review before hair transplant surgery.

 Do not take an extra tablet to make the day easier, and do not hide it because flights or deposits are arranged.
-Alcohol, opioid pain medicine, antihistamines, sleep medication, and anxiety tablets can stack sedation effects, including slower breathing and poor coordination.
+Alcohol, opioid pain medicine, antihistamines, sleep medication, and anxiety tablets can stack sedating effects, including slower breathing and poor coordination.
 The procedure may need to be delayed if the medicine, dose, combination, or monitoring setup is unclear.
 Xanax or Valium before a hair transplant needs a separate medication decision, and the same principle applies to any sedating medicine taken without a clear plan.

-Deep sleep is the wrong goal
+Deep sleep is the wrong goal for routine FUE

 If you are too deeply sedated, you may not cooperate well with position changes, report discomfort clearly, or recover quickly enough to leave with simple instructions.
 Deep sedation may also require a different level of staffing and rescue ability.
-If a clinic is offering deep sleep casually, slow down and ask who is medically responsible for that sedation.
+If a clinic offers deep sleep casually, slow down and ask who is medically responsible for that sedation.

 There are safer steps first.
 The surgeon can explain exactly when the uncomfortable part begins, inject slowly, give the first area time to numb, pause when needed, and continue only when you are settled.
 A steady room and an unhurried team matter.
 A rushed team makes pain feel worse.

 Needle fear should be managed, not used to justify unnecessary deep sedation.
 A small number of people may still need extra help, especially if they faint, shake, or cannot remain still.
-Even then, the plan should be medical and specific, not a vague promise that they will be asleep.
+Even then, the plan should be medical and specific, not a vague promise that you will be asleep.

 Sedation should not be used to force the schedule.
 If you drank alcohol recently, used a sleeping pill after travel, have uncontrolled blood pressure, forgot a key medicine, or failed to disclose a medical condition, postponement may be the better decision.